How to Make Saffron Milk

 Step-by-step Instructions for How to Make Saffron Milk

-Last week we discussed The History and Health Benefits of Saffron Milk and learned of the traditions associated with the comforting beverage, also known as Kesar Doodh and Kesar Badam Doodh but what I failed to do was provide instructions on how to make saffron milk.
+Last week we discussed The History and Health Benefits of Saffron Milk and learned of the traditions associated with the comforting beverage, also known as Kesar Doodh and Kesar Badam Doodh but what I failed to do was provide instructions for how to make saffron milk.

 In the previous post, we learned of the reasons why the beverage is ritualistically imbibed during pregnancy and post-wedding ceremony in Indian culture.
-We also discussed the many potential health benefits one might experience upon consuming the comforting beverage.
+We also discussed the many potential health benefits one might experience upon consuming the comforting saffron-infused beverage.
 Among those benefits are things like improved immunities, decreased blood pressure, and regulating blood sugar.
 And the benefits extend beyond the wedding night and pregnancy!
 You can learn more about the claimed health benefits of saffron here.

 But there are plenty of other reasons to learn how to make saffron milk!